-Our research is organized into three overlapping themes, and we host scientists from a number of research centres.
-Follow the links below for details or see a list of our Faculty and Senior Research Staff.
+Our research is organized into several overlapping themes, and we host scientists from a number of research centres.
+Follow the links above for details of our research groups, or see a list of our Faculty and Senior Research Staff.

 Research areas include mesoscale and dynamical processes, boundary-layer and urban meteorology, radar meteorology, cloud physics and African meteorology.